GreenTomato5/Pioneers-Controls-Docs/docs/source/tools/autonomous/generalApproach.rst

 Graphical Path Generation: PathPlanner and Choreo
 -------------------------------------------------

-To simplify the creation of complex driving paths, we leverage powerful GUI-based tools like `PathPlanner <PathPlanner>`_ and `Choreo <Choreo>`_.
+To simplify the creation of complex driving paths, we leverage powerful GUI-based tools like `PathPlanner <pathPlanner>`_ and `Choreo <choreo>`_.
 These tools allow us to:

 * **Visually Draw Paths:** Instead of manually calculating trajectories and waypoints in code, we can graphically draw out the desired paths on a field diagram.
 This greatly reduces development time and allows for precise path tuning.
 * **Combine Paths with Actions:** Both PathPlanner and Choreo allow us to integrate custom actions (our WPILib Commands) at specific points along the generated path.
 For example, we can specify that the robot should deploy its intake at a certain waypoint, or shoot a note when it reaches a specific position.
 This allows us to build complete autonomous routines that combine movement with manipulation.